 “It is ok if you have plans.
 Can you recommend me someone who could help?”

 The colleague will be happy to contact someone and book them for you.
 Don’t forget to thank them for the help the next day and share your story with them.
 It is a way of creating something common to talk about.

-Don’t be too clingy disturbing them in their work or ignore them completely for a long time.
+Don’t be too clingy, disturbing them in their work or ignoring them completely for a long time.
 The frequency of interaction is also important to build a steady friendship.
-Regular greetings when you meet in person, texting or messaging once a day, and hanging out once in a fortnight or a week will do.
+Regular greetings when you meet in person, texting or messaging once a day, and hanging out once a fortnight or a week will do.

 Also, pay high importance to the duration of your meetings and interactions.
 Keep in mind your colleague’s schedule and your work.
 Don’t interrupt them when they are in a hurry.
 Keep it short if necessary and make it longer if they are free and you both have enough time.
 Plan a day out with a bunch of your colleagues apart from team outings where everybody hangs out.